archethic-foundation/aeip/AEIP-8.md

 # Abstract

-The following standard defines a method to detect what specifitation a transaction content implements.
+The following standard defines a method to detect what specification a transaction content implements.
 The standard contains the following:
-- How to detect if a transaction implement this AEIP-8
+- How to detect if a transaction implements this AEIP-8
 - How to use this standard

 # Motivation

 Since [AEIP-2](https://github.com/archethic-foundation/aeip/blob/main/AEIP-2.md), tokens are created using the content part of a token transaction.
 The content value must follow some specifications using JSON format with specific attributes.
-In more general case, the content part of a transaction is a free place where any kind of value can be written, we need to identify if the content of a transaction follow some AEIP specification.
+In more general case, the content part of a transaction is a free place where any kind of value can be written, we need to identify if the content of a transaction follow some AEIP specifications.

 # Specification

-According to [AEIP-2](https://github.com/archethic-foundation/aeip/blob/main/AEIP-2.md), this specification keep using JSON format and adds a specific attribute which defines the implemented AEIP standards for a transaction.
+According to [AEIP-2](https://github.com/archethic-foundation/aeip/blob/main/AEIP-2.md), this specification keeps using JSON format and adds a specific attribute which defines the AEIP standards implemented for a transaction.

 The new attribute `aeip` is added in the root of the JSON structure.
-It is an array of positive integer where each value represent an AEIP number.
+It's an array of positive integer where each value represent an AEIP number.
 ```jsonc
 {
   supply: 100000000,